mintlu8/bevy_defer/README.md

 and other similar systems.

-`AsyncSystems` have a simple premise: given two components `Signals` and `AsyncSystems`, we can make any query we want at entity creation site without world access.
+`AsyncSystems` have a simple premise: given two components `Signals` and `AsyncSystems`, we can make any query we want through async semantic.
-Thus no need to add regular or one-shot systems for a single entity.
+Which can be done at entity creation site without world access.

 `Signals` stores synchronization primitives that allows easy and robust cross entity communication.
+Combined with signals, `AsyncSystems` allows inter-entity communication with ease.

 ### How do I use `AsyncSystems`?